 Undergraduates can live in college-owned accommodation for their whole course.
 Many rooms are ensuite, and two are fully accessible for students with disabilities, one with an adjacent carer room.
 Merton’s hall food is among the tastiest and best value in the University, charged on a pay-as-you-go basis.
 Student kitchens are also provided.

-Merton provides generous financial support including grants for buying books, language learning, course-related expenses and projects and travel.
+Merton offers generous financial support including grants for buying books, language learning, course-related expenses and projects, and travel.

 Read more on the college website.